Credit rating

 • My liabilities are more than my assets - declined

-It is the lender that then uses this information to give your loan a credit score which is used to categorise you into a credit rating.
+It’s the lender that then uses this information to give your loan a credit rating, which is used to categorise you as a good or bad borrower.

 What if I have no credit rating?

-They may decide that you should prove yourself with a small commitment such as a credit card before they will approve a home loan for you.
-Once you have a 6 month credit history then you are often easily able to borrow with most lenders.
+They may decide that you should prove yourself with a small commitment such as a credit card before they’ll approve a home loan for you.
+Once you have a 6 month credit history, then you’re often easily able to borrow with most lenders.

-We have access to lenders that can lend to people with no credit history, please enquire online for more information.
+We have access to lenders that can lend to people with no credit history, please call us on 1300 889 743 or fill in our free assessment form for more information.

 Does making payments on time improve my rating?

-Beware of being labeled a “credit junkie”, it is better to have one or two credit cards that are paid on time then to have too many debts as you will be seen as someone that cannot control their spending which will downgrade your credit rating.
+Beware of being labelled a “credit junkie”, it’s better to have one or two credit cards that are paid on time then to have too many debts as you’ll be seen as someone that can’t control their spending.

 Will having an open bank account improve my credit rating?